Safe Withdrawal Rate Early Retirement

 Sequence of Returns Risk and Early Retirement

-Sequence of Returns Risk is perhaps the largest risk faced by early retirement folks.
+Sequence of Returns Risk is perhaps the largest risk early retirement folks face.

 If there is a bad sequence of market returns when you withdraw funds from your equities, you are at a higher risk of running out of money!
-This is especially true when you have more equities to bonds in your portfolio.
+This is especially true when your portfolio has more equities to bonds.
 Bonds serve as a buffer to draw from when equities are down.

 Sequence of Return Risk in early retirement